aquarium and pond answers, information, articles, resources

 Medications in Baths;

-Another option to baths is (IN ADDITION to the salts and Methylene Blue, but NOT combined with Potassium Permanganate), you can safely add many antibiotics at double normal recommended dose for the 30 minute bath, this can both increase the effectiveness of the bath and the antibiotic added.
+Another option to baths is IN ADDITION to the salts and Methylene Blue, but NOT combined with Potassium Permanganate, is you can safely add many antibiotics at double normal "in tank" recommended dose for the 30 minute bath.
+This can both increase the effectiveness of the bath and the antibiotic added.

 Medications that generally are good choices for baths are;

-* Metronidazole which is a good choice for intestinal infections since it is not readily absorbed through the intestines.
+A good choice for intestinal infections since it is not readily absorbed through the intestines. - AAP "Yellow Powder"; Premium Nitrofurazone

-Please see this article for more about Aquarium Medications: “Aquarium Medications/Treatments; How they work”
+Please see this article for more about the use of Usnea:

-Acriflavin (found in API Fungus Cure) (at double recommended tank dose) can be substituted for Methylene Blue for treatment baths for ailments such as wounds, and very stubborn fungus infections (which can be common in bettas kept in confined spaces).
+Acriflavin, at double recommended tank dose can be substituted for Methylene Blue for treatment baths for ailments such as wounds, and very stubborn fungus infections (which can be common in bettas kept in confined spaces).

 HOWEVER for "pure" preventative baths, ammonia poisoning or unknown problems, Methylene Blue is by far the better choice.

-Unlike Methylene Blue; NOT mix Potassium Permanganate with antibiotics.
+Unlike Methylene Blue; DO NOT mix Potassium Permanganate with antibiotics.

 CAUTIONS About the Use of Potassium Permanganate for Baths & Painting (Swabbing) Infections: